Myth or fact?

 The amount of paperwork involved in buying a home can be overwhelming.
 But it’s important to understand what you’re committing to when you sign legal documents.
 This can ensure you’ll meet strict deadlines, avoid surprises, and can enforce your legal rights.
-Here are some documents you'll come across at different stages of the home buying process.
+Here are some documents you'll come across at different stages of the home-buying process.

 Paperwork involved in making an offer

 When someone wants to buy a home, they must make a written offer to the seller.
 In BC, this is typically done with a standard purchase contract.
+There are additional documents you may come across during this period.
+We explain three of the main ones below, which are all meant to tell you more important information about the property.

 First, the document that kicks things off.
 If you find a home you want to buy, you must make a written offer to the seller.
 In BC, this is typically done using a standard contract of purchase and sale.